 I don’t catch it all, but the wide gaps in my understanding of Qatari dialect are filled by Sheikha Nora Al Thani, alongside me.
 Aunt to Qatar’s ruling emir, Sheikha Nora directs the Qatar Heritage and Identity Centre (QHIC); while the National Museum devotes itself to oral history, the QHIC’s mission is to collect folktales.

-I roam Doha for several days with anthropologist Autumn Watts, who teaches Qatari students and is working with QHIC to collate stories for publication.
+I roam Doha for several days with writer Autumn Watts, who teaches Qatari students and is working with QHIC to collate stories for publication.
 At Qatar University we meet sociology professor Dr Kaltham Al Ghanim, who has been collecting stories for 25 years.

 “Stories represent our cultural identity,” she says.
 “Hollywood has crashed into our lives, and people watch movies now instead of listening to stories – but it’s very important for the next generation to be more confident about what they have.”